gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2-fundamentals.md

 are on auto update.
 Firefox and Chrome will ship WebGL2 soon covering a large percentage of users on desktop and Android.
-If Apple and Microsoft add WebGL2 support to Safari macOS, Safari iOS and Edge respectively then probably the majority of people will be covered by WebGL1 and we can all just move on to WebGL2.
+If Apple and Microsoft add WebGL2 support to Safari macOS, Safari iOS and Edge respectively then probably the majority of people will be covered and we can all just move on to WebGL2.

 Hopefully I'll find time to add more articles.